Pedrohdemarchi/Pedrohdemarchi/README.md

 - 👋 Hi, I’m @Pedrohdemarchi
-- 👀 I’m interested in web programming, more specifically the front end.
+- 👀 Passionate about games, technology and programming.
 - 🌱 I'm currently studying some PHP laravel.
 But as my focus is the front end, I'm more involved in javascript and vueJs applying this knowledge in the EJ that I'm inserted.
 - 💞️ I'm looking to collaborate in the construction together with the other interns of adapti's new website.
 - 📫 You can find me at this contact address: pedro.marchi@edu.ufes.br